-Stock is recorded in the balance sheet of the business at cost, or if lower market value, under the heading current assets, that means it is expected to be convertible into cash within a year.
+Stock or inventory is recorded in the balance sheet of the business at cost, or if lower market value, under the heading current assets, that means it is expected to be convertible into cash within a year.
 Cost in this context means the price paid plus the direct and indirect costs of bringing the item to its existing condition and location ready for sale.

 How do you record Stock?

 Bookkeeping and accounting is carried out using three separate accounts.